 Note: this driver type is available for Windows only.

-ASIO drivers allow for low latencies and avoid track synchronization issues.
+ASIO drivers allow for low latencies.
 In addition they allow for multichannel recording (Pro edition only).
-If a sound device comes with an ASIO driver then it's usually best to use it.
+If a sound device comes with an ASIO driver it's usually best to use it.

 In the Audio Device section you can select the audio device that will be used.